Encouraging Behavior Change

 Young People Need Information

-"Adolescents' high risk for HIV infection [is] due to high frequency of sex and rate of partner change, short duration of sexual relationships, risk-taking behavior, low perceptions of HIV/STI risk and limited access to contraception..."
-(Mantell et al., 2005: 324).A review of the global literature on adolescents found that "there is a significant unmet need for information, education, and services for sexual and reproductive health for married and unmarried young people" (Shaw, 2009: 135).
+A review of the global literature on adolescents found that "there is a significant unmet need for information, education, and services for sexual and reproductive health for married and unmarried young people" (Shaw, 2009: 135; Gay et al., 2015).
+In Sub-Saharan African countries with available data (2014), only 30% of young women and 27% of young men had comprehensive correct knowledge of HIV (United Nations, 2015).
 In order to change behavior, young people need to know what the risks are and how to protect themselves.
 And they need this information early enough to make a difference in outcomes.
-"Young women, who bear an increasing share of HIV infection, must be reached early ideally before their first sexual experience (which is coerced for many girls in high risk settings) and in time to address other factors, for example, school dropout, need to generate income without skills... which put them at risk for acquiring HIV" (Bruce et al., 2011: 8).
-Young women who can stay in school have increased knowledge about HIV: Women with post-primary education are five times more likely than illiterate women to be educated on the topic of HIV and AIDS (UNESCO, 2010).
-Equitable expansion of primary and secondary schooling for girls may contribute to the reduction of girls vulnerability to HIV infection (Jukes et al., 2008).
-[See also Advancing Education]
+"Young women, who bear an increasing share of HIV infection, must be reached early ideally before their first sexual experience (which is coerced for many girls in high risk settings) and in time to address other factors, for example, school dropout, which put them at risk for acquiring HIV (Bruce et al., 2011: 8).
+Young women who can stay in school have increased knowledge about HIV; Women with post-primary education are five times more likely than illiterate women to be educated on the topic of HIV and AIDS (UNESCO, 2010).Equitable expansion of schooling for girls may contribute to the reduction of girls' vulnerability to HIV infection (Jukes et al., 2008).
+In 1996, Botswana reformed secondary school, expanding access to grade 10.
+A study found that each additional year of secondary schooling caused by this policy change led to an absolute reduction in the cumulative risk of HIV infection of 8.1 percentage points, with effects particularly large for women (De Neve, et al., 2015).Similarly, education subsidies in Kenya were correlated with reduced rates of STIs among young women (Duflo et al., 2015).
+Increasing girls' access to secondary education could have a large protective benefit in terms of HIV, in addition to other benefits for educated girls.[See also Advancing Education]

-Misinformation is dangerous and must be corrected.
-For example, young people (and adults) need to have a realistic understanding of the risks of differing sexual practices so they may avoid those behaviors that perhaps put them at increased risk for HIV.
+Misinformation about sex is dangerous and must be corrected.
+For example, young people (and adults) need to have a realistic understanding of the risks of differing sexual practices so they may avoid the behaviors that may put them at increased risk for HIV.
 A study of girls in Senegal found that they engaged in anal, oral and manual sex to remain technically virgins for their wedding night, yet provide pleasure both for themselves and their boyfriends (van Eerdewijk, 2009).
-Anal sex can increase the risk of HIV transmission (Powers et al., 2008), "yet anal sex continues not to be targeted nor even specifically mentioned in most prevention campaigns..."
+Anal sex can increase the risk of HIV transmission (Powers et al., 2008), "yet anal sex continues not to be targeted nor even specifically mentioned in most prevention campaigns."
 (Halperin et al., 2009b: S57).
-On the other hand, transmission via oralgenital contact is extremely low, with a study of 135 HIV-negative people (110 women and 25 men in Spain) whose only risk to exposure was unprotected orogenital sex with their infected partner, with 210 person-years of follow-up and 19,000 unprotected orogenital exposures with the infected partner and no single HIV seroconversion (del Romero et al., 2002).
+On the other hand, transmission via oralgenital contact is extremely low, with a study of 135 HIV-negative people (110 women and 25 men in Spain) whose only risk to exposure was unprotected orogenital sex with their HIV-positive partner, with 210 person-years of follow-up and 19,000 unprotected orogenital exposures with the HIV-positive partner and no single HIV seroconversion (del Romero et al., 2002).
 Sexual health information also needs to clear up misperceptions by youth such as that those with HIV and/or TB will be thin (Puoane et al., 2010) and other misinformation that may lead to stigma or discrimination.

 Improving Condom Use Among Young People is Essential

-Comprehensive Sex Education Programs Can Be Effective
+Comprehensive Sex Education Programs Are Effective

 A review from UNESCO of studies of 87 sex education studies, including 29 in developing countries, found a number of positive outcomes: delayed initiation of sexual intercourse, decreased number of sexual partners, increased use of condoms and decreased sexual risk taking.
 Not every intervention resulted in a decreased risk of HIV acquisition.
 However, no studies showed hastened initiation of sex, no studies showed an increased number of sexual partners, and no studies showed decreased use of condoms.
 Only one study of the 29 showed increased sexual risk taking, with the remainder of studies showing no harmful effects of sex education (UNESCO, 2009a).